-One of my favourite oils, I use it as a carrier oil and as an effective treatment for dry skin and hair only.
+One of my favorite oils, I use it as a carrier oil and as an effective treatment for dry skin and hair only.
 Almond oil is rich in oleic acid, which hydrates and nourishes dry, inflamed skin.
 Helps prevent skin formation and eventually the signs of dandruff.

 It has a very low acne formation rate, so it is suitable for most skin types (oily and dry skin, including combination skin types).
 It is not as effective at killing microbes and bacteria as apricot kernel oil, but it is a good carrier oil and can be mixed with eucalyptus, lemon, and lavender oils to create stronger blends.